-Protecting your company against liability risks will cost money.
-You have to choose the coverage that fits your company's needs and budget.
-Expensive coverage can run counter to what insurance is meant to do: save your business money in the event of a claim.
+Safeguarding your company against liability risks comes at a cost.
+It's important to select insurance coverage that aligns with your company's specific needs and budget.
+However, opting for expensive coverage may contradict the purpose of insurance, which is to save your business money in the event of a claim.

 Insurance companies constantly fight their competitors for customers.
 As such, they will often work with prospective customers to get their business.
 Insurance companies can offer bundled policies at a discount.
 For example, small businesses might be able to purchase a less-expensive bundle that contains general liability and commercial property insurance.